|TOP 100 Things to do in Sydney, Australia|

 There are currently free movies being shown at Olympic Park every last Sunday of each month.
 You should find this, and other free events and festivals from the links under "Events and Festivals"

 The Rocks - The Rocks Discovery Museum

 The Rocks is the oldest section, of the oldest city, in Australia.
-It has some wonderful heritage buildings to admire, intriguing history and cobblestone lanes and interesting streets to explore.
-There are often street markets, buskers and other "goings on".
-You can also enjoy free admission to the Rocks Discovery Museum, which combines interactive technology with archaeological artefacts found in the Rocks area and helpful staff just waiting for you to ask them a question.
+The Rocks possesses some wonderful heritage buildings to admire and an intriguing history and cobblestone lanes to explore.
+The Rocks is a favoured location for events, markets, buskers and other ‘goings on’.
+You can also enjoy free admission to the Rocks Discovery Museum which contains a wealth of information about the Rocks area and helpful staff just waiting for you to ask them a question.

 The Rocks - Listed at No. 78

 Australia's oldest observatory is free to get into during the day to see it's old telescopes, pictures and other artifacts.
 There are also some great Harbour views from the site.
 You do have to pay to see the 3D space theatre and main telescope.

 Olympic Park, site of the 2000 Olympic Games, also includes a 40 hectare park which is ideal for a walk or bike ride and a great space to enjoy a picnic.

 You can enjoy one of Sydney's finest heritage buildings for free.
 Customs House attractions, besides the building itself as highlighted by the Vivid Festival, include exhibitions, a meeting point with refreshments, a library and information centre including free wireless internet and a giant model of Sydney.
 Explore the exhibitions, enjoy the events or just read a newspaper and browse the net.